Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Optimize your Google My Business Photos

 Are you aware of how many consumers will do business with you because of your photographs?
 Well, up to 60% of consumers will tell you that the images grab their attention.
-These stats are why your photos on your Google My Business profile are the most vital aspect.
+These stats are why the photos on your Google Business Profile are the most vital aspect.
 Consumers are visual shoppers, and adding them to your listing will elevate your listing.
-Your images tell the consumer what they can expect when doing business with you.
+The images on your business listing provide consumers with an idea of what to expect when doing business with you.
+Optimizing these images can greatly improve your ranking.
+The GMB Crush Ranking Training Course, available to annual subscribers, includes a module on optimizing pictures and videos.
+This training will help you make the most of the images on your listing.

 Depending on the market you are in and the category you have chosen, what you decide to do will vary from business to business.
 Upload all the images that are the most relevant to each category, following these simple rules: